Celtics vs. Heat: Betting Trends, Record ATS, Home/Road Splits

 Additional Heat Insights & Trends

-- Miami has gone 7-3 over its last 10 games, with a 7-3 record against the spread during that span.
+- Miami has gone 8-2 over its last 10 contests, with an 8-2 record against the spread during that span.

-- In their past 10 contests, the Heat have hit the over seven times.
+- The Heat have hit the over in seven of their past 10 games.

 - In 2022-23 against the spread, Miami has a lower winning percentage at home (.341, 14-27-0 record) than on the road (.390, 16-25-0).